Damzwan/sketchmate/src/assets/docs/emblems.md

-Emblems are rounded images that can be added to liven up your sketches

-## Creating Emblems
+## Emblems

-Follow these steps to create your stickers:
+Use emblems, or rounded images, to enhance your sketches.

+### Create Emblems
-1. Click the add icon (+) on the toolbar and select "Emblems".
+1. Tap the add icon (+) > "Emblems".
-2. In the opening menu, you'll see options to create, select, and delete emblems.
-3. Press the add button in the upper right corner.
+2. Click the add button on the top right.
-4. Select an image.
-5. Wait for your emblem to be created, and voila!
+3. Choose an image to convert into an emblem.

+### Use Emblems
+Click an emblem to add it to the canvas.

-## Selecting Emblems
+### Delete Emblems

-To use a emblem, click on it.
-It will be added to the canvas, ready for interaction like any other object.

-## Deleting emblems

-Entering deletion mode allows you to delete emblems.
-You can do this by:
+1. To delete, enter emblem deletion mode by:

-- Clicking the delete mode button in the upper left corner, or
+    - Tapping the delete mode button on the top left, or
-- Long-tapping on an emblem (MOBILE).
+    - Long-pressing an emblem (MOBILE).

-In deletion mode, click on any sticker to remove it.
-To exit this mode:
+2. Click on an emblem to remove it.

-- Click the button in the upper left corner again, or
-- Tap on any area of the page that is not an emblem.
+3. Exit by clicking the top left button or tapping outside the emblem area.